tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 the server will respond with esni_retry_requested.
 If the server does not understand the "encrypted_server_name" extension at all, it will ignore it as required by {{RFC8446}};
 Section 4.1.2.
-Provided the server can present a certificate valid for the public name, the client can safely retry with updated settings, as described in {{client-behavior}}.
+Provided the server can present a certificate valid for the public name, the client can safely retry with updated settings, as described in {{handle-server-response}}.

 If the public name does not verify or the retry fails, the client SHOULD NOT fall back to cleartext SNI, as this allows a network attacker to disclose the SNI.